belforzedse/Infinity/frontend/README.md

 - Postman collection: `docs/docs/cart-api-postman-collection.json`
 - Docs index: `docs/README.md`

+## Documentation

+Source files include inline comments and JSDoc blocks describing the purpose of helpers, components and utilities.
+Refer to the `src/lib` and `src/components` directories for examples of the comment style used throughout the project.

 ## Notes

 - Strict mode is disabled in dev to match existing behavior (`next.config.ts`)